chunisama/leetcode/system_design/system design_basics.md

 #### **Cache-Eviction Policies**

 Following are some of the most common cache eviction policies:
-1. First In First Out (FIFO): The cache evicts the first block accessed first without any regard to how often or how many times it was accessed before.
+1. **First In First Out (FIFO)**: The cache evicts the first block accessed first without any regard to how often or how many times it was accessed before.
-2. Last In First Out (LIFO): The cache evicts the block accessed most recently first without any regard to how often or how many times it was accessed before.
+2. **Last In First Out (LIFO)**: The cache evicts the block accessed most recently first without any regard to how often or how many times it was accessed before.
-3. Least Recently Used (LRU): Discards the least recently used items first.
+3. **Least Recently Used (LRU)**: Discards the least recently used items first.
-4. Most Recently Used (MRU): Discards, in contrast to LRU, the most recently used items first.
+4. **Most Recently Used (MRU)**: Discards, in contrast to LRU, the most recently used items first.
-5. Least Frequently Used (LFU): Counts how often an item is needed.
-Those that are used least often are discarded  rst.
+5. **Least Frequently Used (LFU)**: Counts how often an item is needed.
+Those that are used least often are discarded first.
-6. Random Replacement (RR): Randomly selects a candidate item and discards it to make space when necessary.
+6. **Random Replacement (RR)**: Randomly selects a candidate item and discards it to make space when necessary.

 ## **Sharding or Data Partitioning**
 ***